brianmayeshiro/brianmayeshiro.github.io/projects/White-Tulip.md

 <img class="ui image medium centered" src="../images/white_tulip_cover_art1.jpg">

+Update May 13, 2021: As of late 2019, White Tulip has halted development.
+There are plans to showcase the game via livestream and/or releasing the Alpha build in the future, but there is no determined date.

 ## Background
 Made in [Unity C#](https://unity3d.com/) and the [Corgi Engine](http://corgi-engine.moremountains.com/), White Tulip (WT) is a 2D Puzzle Platformer about overcoming Depression and PTSD.